XavientInformationSystems/Data-Ingestion-Platform/dataingest-spark/README.md

   - Memory Partitioning
   - Extensive community support

-### Spark-Streaming VS Storm
-“Storm is a distributed real-time computation system”.
-Apache Storm is a task parallel continuous computational engine.
-It defines its workflows in Directed Acyclic Graphs (DAG’s) called “topologies”.
-These topologies run until shutdown by the user or encountering an unrecoverable failure.

-Storm does not natively run on top of typical Hadoop clusters, it uses Apache ZooKeeper and its own master/ minion worker processes to coordinate topologies, master and worker state, and the message guarantee semantics.

-Apache Storm is focused on stream processing or what some call complex event processing.
-Storm implements a fault tolerant method for performing a computation or pipelining multiple computations on an event as it flows into a system.
-One might use Storm to transform unstructured data as it flows into a system into a desired format.

-“Apache Spark is a fast and general purpose engine for large-scale data processing”.
-Workflows are defined in a similar and reminiscent style of MapReduce, however, is much more capable than traditional Hadoop MapReduce.

-Apache Spark has its Streaming API project that allows for continuous processing via short interval batches.
-Similar to Storm, Spark Streaming jobs run until shutdown by the user or encounter an unrecoverable failure.

-Apache Spark does not itself require Hadoop to operate.
-However, its data parallel paradigm requires a shared filesystem for optimal use of stable data.
-The stable source can range from S3, NFS, or, more typically, HDFS.

-Spark's RDDs are inherently immutable, Spark Streaming implements a method for "batching" incoming updates in user-defined time intervals that get transformed into their own RDDs.
-Spark's parallel operators can then perform computations on these RDDs.
-This is different from Storm which deals with each event individually.

 #### Prerequisites
 The API has been tested on below mentioned HDP 2.4 components:
 - Apache Hadoop 2.7.1.2.4